 You can try making agebitashi with a mixture of different vegetables!
 Keep in mind that frying times vary depending on the texture and thickness of each vegetable.

-As agebitashi is served chilled, it's best to make the broth first so it has time to cool down.
-Add dashi, soy sauce, mirin, sugar and finely chopped chili pepper to a small sauce pan.
+As agebitashi is served chilled, it’s best to make the broth first, so it has time to cool down.
+Add dashi, soy sauce, mirin, sugar, and finely chopped chili pepper to a small saucepan.

-Bring it to a boil over a medium heat and allow it to bubble for 1 minute to burn off the alcohol in the mirin, then take it off the heat and then leave it to cool.
+Bring it to a boil over medium heat and allow it to bubble for 1 minute to burn off the alcohol in the mirin, then take it off the heat and leave it to cool.

 Heat the oil to 170°C (340°F) and then add the eggplant with the skin side facing down.
 Fry for 1 minute, then turn it over and continue to fry for another minute, 2 minutes in total.

-Once you've finished frying the vegetables, place them in a colander or sieve over a heatproof bowl and pour freshly boiled water over them.
-This will remove any excess oil without losing the flavour from the deep frying.
+Once you’ve finished frying the vegetables, place them in a colander or sieve over a heatproof bowl and pour freshly boiled water over them.
+This will remove any excess oil without losing the flavor from the deep frying.
 It also prevents oil from leaking out into your dashi broth.

-Place the deep fried eggplant (and any other vegetables you might add) into the broth, making sure the ingredients are fully submerged.
+Place the deep-fried eggplant (and any other vegetables you might add) into the broth, making sure the ingredients are fully submerged.
 Chill in the fridge for 30 minutes before serving.
 (I placed a lid on the saucepan and stored it in the fridge, but you can transfer it to a sealable container if you prefer.)

 Since agebitashi is served chilled, there's no need to reheat.